SureshKumar832/SImple-chatbot-with-safety-settings/README.md

 ## 🔖 Project Overview

-TruthLens is an interactive chatbot web app built with **Streamlit** and Google **Gemini (Generative AI)**.
+It is an interactive chatbot web app built with **Streamlit** and Google **Gemini (Generative AI)**.
 It includes configurable safety settings, a typewriter-style response animation, and chat-history persistence in `st.session_state`.

 ---